 8.9.4. where personal data is being unlawfully processed (usually where one of the conditions for processing cannot be met);

-8.9.5. where there is a legal obligation on NTA to delete.
+8.9.5. where there is a legal obligation on CST to delete.

 Right to restrict processing